Frequently Asked Questions

 Q: If I consent/initial for blood on the consent form for the study, do I have to do the blood draw every year?

-A: No, you can consent to the blood sample and choose every year whether or not you want to do the blood draw.
+A: No, you can consent to the blood sample and choose whether or not you want to do the blood draw in each sample collection year.

 Q: I would like to provide a blood sample for the study, but don’t want to come to Boston.
 Can I do it closer to where I live?